 Moreover, the assessment process has been devised to be as supportive as possible - with support available both from the Assessors and from other Member Organisations who have already been through the process.
 It may also be possible for RAN's Trustees, some of whom are from RAN Member organisations, to explain the Quality Standard and what's needed for the assessment, although Trustees are never involved in the Assessment Process itself.

 At RAN we are committed to being the "collective voice" of the Information and Advice sector which means we take our relationship seriously with policy making bodies.
 For this reason we consulted extensively with Reading Borough Council, who have strongly supported the development of the Quality Standard.

-We will be campaigning to ensure that the people and communities of Reading are fully aware of the importance of Quality Standards for Information and Advice and to make the RAN Quality Standard Logo widely recognised.
+We campaign to ensure that the people and communities of Reading are fully aware of the importance of Quality Standards for Information and Advice they access, and to make the RAN Quality Standard Logo widely recognised.

 I already have accreditation from another organisation, do I need RAN’s Quality Standard as well?

 RAN's Quality Standard covers a number of elements surrounding the delivery of Information and Advice that are not covered by other Standards.
 However, where there are elements in the RAN Quality Standard that are covered by another Standard your organisation already possesses, you will be automatically recognised as having met these (each element is clearly identified and defined in the self-assessment booklet).

 - IIP – Investors in People

 - Matrix – Matrix Quality Standard for Information, Advice and Guidance Services

 There is no additional charge for the RAN Quality Standard assessment process as it is included in the £30 per annum Membership fee.

 Member organisations will also have to achieve RVA's "Safe and Sound" Governance Mark, which focuses on good governance and management.
 The 'Safe & Sound' assessment process is also free and well supported by RVA.